Meniere's Disease: Raise Awareness

 Meniere’s disease steals lives, leaving it's victims unable to function as they once did.
 Many sufferers are reduced to bystanders to their own existence, unable to work, drive, attend family gatherings, or simply play with their kids.
 Meniere’s causes dizziness, severe vertigo, drop attacks, tinnitus, and sensitivity to light and sounds.
 Meniere’s attacks leave their victims so dizzy, and unable to walk or balance, with even the slightest movement bringing hours of nausea and vomiting.
 If that wasn’t enough, most Meniere’s sufferers develop hearing loss and many go completely deaf.

-Recently a fellow musician, the founder of the Trans Siberian Orchestra, Paul O'Neill died from the effects of Meniere's and another chronic illness.
+Recently, a fellow musician and founder of the Trans Siberian Orchestra, Paul O'Neill died from the effects of Meniere's.
 His band mates said: "For Paul, this was a constant battle, causing him to race against time to write and record as much music as possible, before, like Beethoven, his ears ultimately betrayed him.
 At the time of his death, he was writing two rock operas."

-Musician Ryan Adams, a long time Meniere's sufferer, has had to stop his show many times just because someone in the audience had used a flash.
+Another musician Ryan Adams, is a long time Meniere's sufferer, and has had to stop many shows just because someone in the audience used a camera flash.
 To a person with Meniere's, a mere flash can send them tumbling down into a severe vertigo attack lasting hours.
 The video link below shows one occurrence for Adams :

-In April, Huey Lewis had to cancel his entire 2018 touring schedule because he had suffered severe hearing loss from Meniere's making him unable to sing, and hear his bands music.
+This April, singer Huey Lewis had to cancel his entire 2018 touring schedule because he had suffered severe hearing loss from Meniere's, making him unable to sing, or hear his bands music.

-It is now known, that the real reason Vincent Van Gogh cut off his ear was because he too was a Meniere's sufferer: "A medical report being published today contends that Vincent van Gogh was not mad and did not have epilepsy, as has been speculated, but had a painful inner ear disorder that caused him to cut off his left ear and eventually to kill himself." ~ New York Times
+It is now known, that the real reason Vincent Van Gogh cut off his ear, was because he too, was a Meniere's sufferer: "A medical report published contends that Vincent van Gogh was not mad and did not have epilepsy, as has been speculated, but had a painful inner ear disorder that caused him to cut off his left ear and eventually to kill himself." ~ New York Times

 In the research paper “Impact of Meniere’s Disease on Quality of Life” by the University of California at San Diego, researchers found that the quality of life of Meniere’s patients, while not actively experiencing vertigo, was comparable to adults with life-threatening illnesses such as cancer and AIDS.
 They further discovered that during periods of ‘acute vertigo’ their quality of life dropped to a point that Meniere’s sufferers were on par with non-institutionalized Alzheimer’s, Cancer and AIDS patients six days from death.